Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 tcp_client.send(payload)

-The LIPSYNC_START message is a command to execute lip sync.
-The first argument is the alias name of the model to target, and the second argument is the content of the lip sync.
-The content is a sequence of phoneme names and their durations (in milliseconds), separated by commas.
+The LIPSYNC_START message directs MMDAgent-EX to run lip-sync.
+The first argument is the model alias name, and the second argument is the lip-sync content: a comma-separated list of phoneme names and durations (in milliseconds).

-The default set of phoneme names is the one used by Open JTalk.
-This can be easily modified or extended by editing the “Lip Sync Definition File”.
+The default phoneme set is the one used by Open JTalk.
+This can be easily changed or extended by editing the lip-sync definition file.

 # number of expressions